 Public Consultation Process

 Within the scope of 1915Çanakkale Bridge and Motorway Project, a Public Consultation Process was held in January 2018, in conformance with the IFC Performance Standards.
-During this process, Project documents including the ESIA draft report have been shared with our stakeholders through extensive field activities, and kept open for public comment for 30 days.
+During this process, Project documents, including the ESIA draft report, have been shared with our stakeholders through extensive field activities, and kept open for public comment for 30 days.
 The process was aimed at communicating with individuals and organizations who think they have been impacted by the Project on any level at all.
 In this context, 68 non-governmental organizations were invited and over 1000 people participated in the activities.
-All the feedback and comments have been taken into consideration during the final phase of the ESIA studies which also included the SEP.
+All the feedback and comments have been taken into consideration during the final phase of the ESIA studies which also included the Stakeholder Engagement Plan.

-For detailed information, please study our ESIA – Public Consultation Process report.
+For detailed information, please review our ESIA – Public Consultation Process report.